Uncovering the Best Desserts in Bologna

 Where to eat Raviole

-Monica and Daniela and the most famous pasta sister in Bologna.
+Monica and Daniela and the most famous pasta sisters in Bologna.
 But don't underrate their skills with desserts.

 Le Sfogline